bgyarbro/chopsticks-game/README.md

 # chopsticks
 chopsticks simple combinatorial game implemented in Python.
-User can play against a monte carlo search tree algorithm, or have the computer play one algorithm against another, with the option for random move choice.
+Using the command line interface, User can play against a monte carlo search tree algorithm, or have the computer play one algorithm against another, with the option for random move choice.

 Here are the rules to the game. https://en.wikipedia.org/wiki/Chopsticks_(hand_game)